 The global supply chain and logistics challenges continue to impact DIH and the industry.
 As a result of these challenges, DIH has experienced cost increases for freight and logistics, raw materials and purchased components as well as increased manufacturing conversion costs.
 These supply chain disruptions have not materially affected DIH's business outlook and goals or its operating results, including its sales, revenue, or liquidity or capital resources and DIH has not implemented any mitigation efforts to date as a result.
 However, DIH cannot predict the impact to it of any future or prolonged supply chain disruptions or any mitigation efforts it may take going forward.
 For example as a result of these supply chain disruptions, DIH may be required to extend the overall shipment and installation timeline.
-In addition, DIH may consider additional or alternative third-party manufacturers and logistics providers, suppliers, suppliers, vendors or distributors.
+In addition, DIH may consider additional or alternative third-party manufacturers and logistics providers, suppliers, vendors or distributors.
 Such mitigation efforts may result in cost increases and any attempts to offset such increases with price increases may result in reduced sales, increased customer dissatisfaction, or otherwise harm DIH's reputation.
-Further, if DIH were to elect to transition or add manufacturers or logistics providers, suppliers, vendors or distributors, it may result in temporary or additional delays in shipments of products or risks related to consistent product quality or reliability.
-This in turn may limit DIH's ability to fulfill customer sales orders and DIH may be unable to satisfy all of the demand for its products.
-DIH may in the future also purchase components further in advance, which in return can result in less capital being allocated to other activities such as marketing and other business needs.
+Further, if DIH were to elect to transition or add manufacturers or logistics providers, suppliers, vendors or distributors, the future also purchase components further in advance, which in return can result in less capital being allocated to other activities such as marketing and other business needs.
 DIH cannot quantify the impact of such disruptions at this time or predict the impact of any mitigation efforts DIH may take in response to supply chain disruptions on its business, financial condition, and results of operations.